Bad Paper (book): Reception

 Kirkus Reviews wrote that "Halpern’s story of the debt collection world is also a dramatic rise-and-fall tale that traces the anything-goes heyday of debt collecting businesses in the unregulated early 2000s and how it has changed with the consequential recent Obama-era crackdowns on the shadier practices in the field."
-Writing for Minnesota Star Tribune, Stephen J. Lyons described the book as "a seamlessly told page-turner that takes readers through the world of debt chasing, a world where there are no hard-and-fast rules, and where fortunes can be made through guile and street hustle."
+Writing for The Minnesota Star Tribune, Stephen J. Lyons described the book as "a seamlessly told page-turner that takes readers through the world of debt chasing, a world where there are no hard-and-fast rules, and where fortunes can be made through guile and street hustle."

 Colin Dwyer of NPR gave the book a mixed review, writing that "Halpern struggles to decide what exactly he'd like his book to be — splitting his weight between a character study and a straight-up expose — before finally abandoning the narrative in order to just follow where the debt leads.
 Despite his attempts to ease these transitions, they remain abrupt, a strain on the thread holding the book's jumble of anecdotes and set pieces together."